pdxgx/neoepiscope/README.md

 ##### Add germline variation (optional)

-If you would like to include germline variation in your neoepitope prediction, ```merge``` your somatic and germline VCFs for a sample prior to running HapCUT2:
+If you would like to include germline variation in your neoepitope prediction, ```merge``` your somatic and germline VCFs for a sample prior to phasing variants:

 ```neoepiscope merge -g <GERMLINE VCF> -s <SOMATIC VCF> -o <MERGED VCF>```